EkeneFidel/bikeshare-app/README.md

 In this project, I used streamlite a framework used to build web apps.

-Link to the live app [Bikeshare Udacity App](https://bikeshare-udacity-app.herokuapp.com/).
+Link to the live app [BIKESHARE UDACITY APP](https://bikeshare-udacity-app.herokuapp.com/).

 ### To navigate the app follow the following steps:
 1. Fill in the parameters you want to use to filter the data **(City parameter is compulsory only)** on the sidebar on the left.